tagspaces/documentation/docs/tutorials/how-to-start.md

 Tags are at the heart of TagSpaces.
 They help you organize and find files faster.

-**To tag a file:**

-1. Select the file.
-2. Open the **Tag Panel** on the right.
-3. Drag an existing tag, or create a new one.
+The following video how you can apply tags to files and folder:

+- By adding tags from the tag library using drag and drop
+- By dragging tags from one file and dropping them onto another
+- By using the tagging dialog to add and remove tags

+<CenteredVideo
+    src="/media/videos/file-and-folder-tagging.mp4"
+    videoAutoplay={false}
+    posterUrl="/media/videos/file-and-folder-tagging.jpg"
+    maxWidth="100%"
+    autoPlay
+    caption="Video showing various ways to apply tags to files and folders" showCaption
+/>

-You can group tags by category — for example:
+You can group tags by category in [tag groups](/ui/taglibrary#tag-groups) — for example:
 🧾 _Document Type_, 🎨 _Project_, 🌍 _Location_, or 📅 _Year_.

 > ⚙️ **Tagging method:** Choose between storing tags in filenames or in sidecar files (`.json`).